Beretta Nano Review: It is not very good….

 If you are getting started with your new handgun here are a few items you will want to make sure you have to get the most out of it.

 - Hearing Protection: Protect your ears and get some good hearing protection.
-Even if you have some already that doesn’t mean you can’t upgrade your set up.
+Even if you have one, that doesn’t mean you can’t upgrade your set up.
 We’ve gathered all of our favorites to help you decide the best hearing protection for you.

 Upgrades and Accessories for the Beretta Nano